brian-cai/portfolio3/README.md

 ## Random Notes about Custom Domains

 * Creating a Custom Domain was annoying --- `npm run deploy` overwrites the CNAME for github pages which took me a while to figure out.
+You will have to go to settings and type in the custom url again so github creates/commits/pushes the CNAME file again.
 * You have to have your package.json know your url, and have your DNS have the github pages ips added.